rmera/boo/README.md

-# Gradient-boosting learning for multi-class classification.
+# Boo: non-Scary Gradient-boosting.

 ## Introduction

-chemLearn is a library that implements a simplified versions of gradient boosting and [extreme gradient boosting](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.
+Boo is a library that implements a simplified versions of tree-based gradient boosting and [extreme gradient boosting](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.

-The goal is for chemLearn to become a part of goChem when its mature enough, hence the name.
-Still, there is nothing specific about Chemistry in the library.

 # Features

-* Row and column subsampling

 * Simple implementation and data format.
-It's quite easy for any program to put the data into chemLearn's "Databunch" format.
+It's quite easy for any program to put the data into Boo "Databunch" format.

 * The library is pure Go, so there are no runtime dependencies.
 There is only one compilation-time dependency (the [Gonum library](www.gonum.org)).

-* The library can serialize models in JSON format, and recover them.
+* The library can serialize models in JSON format, and recover them (the JSON format is pretty simple for 3rd-party libraries to read).

 * Some facilities, such as cross-validation and file-reading (a _very_ naive/incomplete) reader for the libSVM format, and a reader for the CSV format), are provided.